audreylamy/42_Camagru/README.md

 # Camagru
 📸 Instagram-like web app.
 This is the first project of 42 school's web branch.
-No libraries were allowed for this project (both front and back), everything was handcrafted.
+No libraries were allowed for this project, everything was handcrafted.

 # Technology stack